Ek Veer Ki Ardaas...Veera: Plot

-Rannvijay Singh, an eight-year-old boy lives with his parents, Ratan and Sampooran Singh, who is the Sarpanch of the village.
+Rannvijay Singh, an eight-year-old boy, lives with his parents, Ratan and Sampooran Singh, who is the Sarpanch of the village.
 One day a lady named Amrita comes to the door and claims her daughter's father is Sampooran.
 Ratan insults her but Sampooran arrives and agrees with Amrita.
-Seeing this, Ratan is heartbroken and locks herself in a room and attempts suicide.
+Seeing this, Ratan is heartbroken and locks herself in a room.
 Guiltridden, Sampooran leaves the house and Amrita dies at the door due to terminal illness with the child in her arms.
+Ratan, deeply hurt by Sampooran's betrayal, develops a resentment toward Veera from infancy and neglects her throughout her childhood.
 Rannvijay, not aware of the adults' history, takes in the infant and names her Veera, taking care of her like a mother.
 He soon sends her to the city to complete her education as she grows up to be a lively and brave girl.